 Stakeholder Details Objective of the consultation Remarks 1.
-Discussion with the Project site team E Key Discussion points: Companies' policy towards land procurement & land Identification process.
+Discussion with the Project site team e Key Discussion points: Companies' policy towards land procurement & land Identification process.
 Status and process of the land procurement Avoidance measures adopted by the project at the time of land procurement to avoid negative impacts on the community and landowners Timeline of the project Key issues (if any) faced during the land procurement.
-General perception of the local community about the project Stakeholder engagement/ Grievance management 2.
-Project affected person To understand the process of land leasing and status of payment of compensation Understand the project impact.
+General perception of the local community about the project Stakeholder engagement/ Grievance management the Project: • Land Lessors • Revenue department 19 2.
+Project affected person To understand the process of land leasing and status or payment of compensation Understand the project impact.
 To assess the socio-economic conditions To assess the community needs and perception about the project 3.
-Consultation with community Consultation on: Socio economic status of the village Major occupation in the villages Demographic Profile Social stratification Land use pattern Literacy profile Livelihood profile Social and physical infrastructure Social Issues Feedback related to the proposed project
+Consultation with community Consultation on: • Socio economic status of the village • Major occupation in the villages • Demographic Profile • Social stratification • Land use pattern • Literacy profile • Livelihood profile • Social and physical infrastructure • Social Issues • Feedback related to the proposed project